kondasoft/kondasoft-todo-vue/README.md

-# KondaSoft ToDo - Vue 3 / Bootstrap 5 web app
+# KondaSoft Todo - Vue 3 / Bootstrap 5 web app

 A web app built with Vue 3, Bootstrap 5, and Firebase (Auth, Firestore).
 Perfect to help you understand the foundation if you plan to build similar projects.